LMauricius/oura-docs/content/0_Introduction/Module_system.md

 # Module system

 ## Modules
-The Oura code is organized into objects called modules.
+The Oura code is organized into constructs called modules.
 The modules are a way to separate the code in meaningful units, just like a book is separated into chapters.
 For example, we can have a math module, a 3D graphics module and a physics engine module.
 In addition, finished modules can easily be distributed to other programmers without requiring them to copy-paste code into their projects.
 The code specifies which modules it uses, which makes its dependencies clearer.

 ## Module directory structure
 Source files are organized in directories corresponding to modules.
 The module directories are located in one of the source locations specified to the compiler.
 The files inside a directory can be thought of as parts of one whole file describing a single module.
 It's useful to separate the module into several (many) files by its different functionalities to make editing the code easier.